 In this example we’re comparing the normal distribution to a very specific and somewhat arbitrary alternative.
 Our alternative was just an example.
 You could have picked a wide variety of alternatives that would have given a qualitatively similar result, reversing your a priori confidence in a normal model.

-By the way, a t distribution with 10 degrees of freedom is not a very heavy-tailed distribution.
-It has heavier tails than a normal for sure, but not nearly as heavy as a Cauchy, which corresponds to a t with only one degree of freedom.
+By the way, a t distribution with 10 degrees of freedom is not a very fat-tailed distribution.
+It has fatter tails than a normal for sure, but not nearly as fat as a Cauchy, which corresponds to a t with only one degree of freedom.
 If we had used a distribution with a heavier tail, the posterior odds in favor of that distribution would have been higher.

 A six-sigma event isn’t that rare unless your probability distribution is normal.
 By Markov’s inequality, the probability is less than 1/36 for any distribution.
 The rarity of six-sigma events comes from the assumption of a normal distribution more than from the number of sigmas per se.